ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_eDiscovery_Alert.md

 	**Note:** Based on lab testing, the time for an email to be generated and received in Holly's Inbox can range from a couple of minutes to an hour. <br/>

-	Open the email and review the contents, then close the message.
+	Once the email is received, open it and review the contents, then close the message.

 10. In your **Edge** browser, switch back to the **Microsoft 365 Security &amp; Compliance Center** tab and under the **Search** group in the left-hand navigation pane, select **Audit Log Search**.